1907

 The Growing City

 Chattanooga was rapidly growing by the turn of the century.
-To meet the demand for expanded railway service, a new train tunnel was built through Lookout Mountain.
-The new tunnel blocked access to Lookout Mountain Cave; a cave well known through centuries of use, first by Native people, and later followed by visits for clandestine meetings, use as a hospital during the Civil War, and as a legendary hideout for moonshine runners and thieves.
+Railway service expanded to meet the growing demand and a new train tunnel was built through Lookout Mountain.
+The new tunnel blocked access to Lookout Mountain Cave; a cave well known through centuries of use, first by Native people, and later followed by visits for clandestine meetings, use as a hospital and shelter during the Civil War, and as a legendary hideout for moonshine runners and thieves.

 1916